Ocramius/ocramius.github.com/source/_posts/2013-07-10-accessing-private-php-class-members-without-reflection.md

 ~~~

 <p>
-    On a freshly compiled PHP 5.5 (Ubuntu 13.04 amd64 box), the fist script takes around
+    On a freshly compiled PHP 5.5 (Ubuntu 13.04 amd64 box), the first script takes around
     <strong>0.325</strong> seconds to run, while the second one requires <strong>0.658</strong> seconds.
 </p>